Last Updated on

 Last weekend Revive Our Hearts ministry descended on Indianapolis, Indiana.
 Thousands of women (and I) poured into Indy, eager for God to awaken the hearts of His people for personal revival.

-But we were not the only ones in
+But we were not the only ones in town.

 After two flights and an Uber ride, I checked into the crowded JW Marriot in downtown Indy.
 I sidestepped the throng of fellow travelers and wheeled my suitcase through the lobby, around a column, and back into the airport.
 Or so it seemed.